LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 to a one-dimensional indices (i.e., pointer offsets) and vice versa.
 This section describes some Layout methods that are useful for converting between such indices.
-Here, we create a three-dimensional layout with dimension sizes 5, 7, and 11 and illustrate mapping between a three-dimensional index space to a one-dimensional linear space::
+Here, we create a three-dimensional layout with dimension extents 5, 7, and 11 and illustrate mapping between a three-dimensional index space to a one-dimensional linear space::

    // Create a 5 x 7 x 11 three-dimensional layout object